Stocks stagger higher after mixed report on April inflation

 “Core inflation came in hot, and that’s what really matters to the Fed at this point,” said Brian Jacobsen, senior investment strategist at Allspring Global Investments.

-Economists said the data will keep the Fed on track for rapid and potentially sharp increases in interest rates in upcoming months, though the mixed report led to erratic trading on Wall Street.
+Economists said the inflation report will keep the Fed on track for rapid and potentially sharp increases in interest rates in upcoming months, though the data led to erratic trading on Wall Street.

 Treasury yields initially jumped but pared their gains as the morning progressed.
-Stocks recovered their early losses as yields regressed.
+As the yields regressed, most stocks reversed their early losses.

 To corral high inflation, the Fed has already pulled its key short-term interest rate off its record low near zero, where it spent most of the pandemic.
 It also said it may continue to hike rates by double the usual amount at upcoming meetings.
 Such moves by design would slow the economy, in hopes of quashing inflation.

-Higher rates are hurting most the investments that were the biggest winners of the ultra-low rates of the pandemic.
+Higher rates are most hurting the investments that were the biggest winners of the ultra-low rates of the pandemic.
 That includes big technology companies, other high-growth stocks and even cryptocurrencies.
-The Nasdaq’s loss of roughly 25% so far this year is considerably worse than the nerly 16% drop for the S&P 500, for example,
+The Nasdaq’s loss of roughly 25% so far this year is considerably worse than the nearly 16% drop for the S&P 500, for example.

+Coinbase, a crypto trading platform, tumbled 23.7% after it reported much weaker results for the latest quarter than analysts expected.
+Drops in crypto prices dragged on trading volumes through the quarter.

 It's not just interest rates that are pushing markets lower.
 In China, shutdowns meant to stem COVID are raising the risk of more supply chain disruptions for global companies and a slowdown in the world's second-largest economy.